survivejs/webpack-book/manuscript/02_webpack_compared.md

 * [Rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
 A feature known as *tree shaking* is one of its main attractions.
 It allows you to drop unused code based on usage.
 Tree shaking is supported by webpack 2 up to a point.
 You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
 * [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz).
 * [FuseBox](https://github.com/fuse-box/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.
+* [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focus on performance and ease of use.

 I'll go through the main options next in greater detail.